wgyt/wgytcraft-docs/page.md

 # big funnies are really funny so heres a funny
-## if my hair is pink, my hair is pink :
+## if my hair is pink, my hair is pink :O